 Kobe Bryant Apologizes for Gay Slur

-Last night in a game against the San Antonio Spurs, Los Angeles Lakers star Kobe Bryant lashed out at a referee, calling him a “f***ing f***ot” after receiving a technical foul.
-Tonight, in a pre-game phone call to Human Rights Campaign president Joe Solmonese, Bryant apologized for using the homophobic slur.
+WASHINGTON - In a pre-game phone call to HRC president Joe Solmonese just moments ago, Los Angeles Lakers star Kobe Bryant apologized for using a homophobic slur.
 Bryant expressed understanding and regret for how his words were hurtful and could be used by some to discriminate.

 The following is a statement from HRC's Solmonese:

 "I applaud Kobe Bryant for his swift apology.
 We had a very sincere conversation in which he expressed his heartfelt regret for the hurt that his words caused.
 He told me that it's never ok to degrade or tease, and that he understands how his words could unfortunately give the wrong impression that this is appropriate conduct.
 At the end of a difficult day, I applaud Kobe for coming forward and taking responsibility for his actions."

 The Human Rights Campaign is America's largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against LGBT citizens and realize a nation that achieves fundamental fairness and equality for all.